What we look for in Penn Laird tenants

-- A renter pays the rent when due every month.
+- A tenant pays the rent on time every month.
 This means paying on or before the first, rather than at 5 pm on the 5th.

-- A renter is trustworthy.
-A renter does not sneak in a co-tenant or pet.
+- A tenant has integrity.
+A tenant does not sneak in a co-renter or pet.

-- A tenant is reasonably clean.
-A renter does not bring pests such as rodents and bugs.
+- A renter is fastidious.
+A tenant does not attract pests such as rodents and bugs.

-- A renter does not overwork the home.
+- A tenant does not destroy the property.

-- A renter is courteous and pleasant to work with.
-A renter knows the difference between a property manager and a hotel concierge.
+- A renter is courteous and nice to work with.
+A renter understands the difference between a property manager and a hotel concierge.

-- A renter doesn't bother neighbors.
+- A tenant doesn't disturb neighbors.

 - A tenant doesn't gripe when it's not appropriate.
-This means that a tenant doesn't demand to upgrade functioning systems.
+This means that a tenant doesn't ask to upgrade functioning systems.
 A renter doesn't expect more than the lease provides.
 A tenant doesn't complain that an appliance doesn't work when the renter doesn't know how to operate the appliance.

-- A renter does not smoke in the rental.
+- A tenant does not smoke in the home.

-- A renter is looking for a lease that is as long as the real estate investor wants to rent the home.
+- A renter is looking for a lease that is as long as the landlord wants to rent the home.

 Our Five Step Process

-Penn Laird Property Management Resources
+Penn Laird Rental Management Resources

 Basics